 fr, and new functions like

 minmax().
-Luckily Grid is not nearly that complicated to get started with.
+Luckily though, Grid is still easy to get started with.

 Setting up a Simple Grid